Looking for the Thread: Background and recording

 Carpenter first reached out to Fowlis and Polwart in hopes of helping her with an album in 2022 before subsequently meeting together in Northern Scotland for two writing sessions in which eventuated in the recording of what would become Looking for the Thread in early 2024; it was recorded at the Real World Studios in Box, England.
-Of the recording process, Powlart said in a press release that the musicians who contributed to the album were attentive to the music at the time of recording, adding that the songs were not "pre-produced to within an inch of their lives".
+Of the recording process, Polwart said in a press release that the musicians who contributed to the album were attentive to the music at the time of recording, adding that the songs were not "pre-produced to within an inch of their lives".

 Critical reception

 Upon release, Looking for the Thread received positive acclaim from critics.
-Lyndon Bolton of Folk Alley wrote: "Carpenter's rich, empathetic American folk blends beautifully with the Scots, Fowlis and Polwart, who add their own traditional and contemporary styles."
+Lyndon Bolton of Folk Alley wrote: "[Mary Chapin] Carpenter's rich, empathetic American folk blends beautifully with the Scots, [Julie] Fowlis and [Karine] Polwart, who add their own traditional and contemporary styles."
 Mike Davies of KLOF Magazine opined that the album "offers a captivating meeting of different but kindred musical minds from different genres and cultures coming seamlessly together with shared themes and emotions".